Per Diem Rates

 440 AMOUNT OF USUAL HOUSEHOLD EXPENSES

 The amount of annual usual household expenses (accounted for on an annual per calendar year basis) that must be borne personally by a principal representative regardless of rank or grade is three and one-half percent of salary.
-The amount of annual usual household expenses that must be borne personally by an employee serving as Chief of Mission (officer temporarily in charge of the operations of an agency at a post, or in some other similar capacity) is three and one-half percent of his/her salary plus any additional compensation that he/she may be authorized to receive while serving in such capacity.
+The amount of annual usual household expenses that must be borne personally by an employee serving as Chief of Mission (officer temporarily in charge of the operations of an agency at a post, or in some other similar capacity) is three and one-half percent of their salary plus any additional compensation that they may be authorized to receive while serving in such capacity.
 All allowances, differentials, or other additional compensation are excluded.
 (See definition of salary in Section 040(l).)

 Usual household expenses less than three and one-half percent